medusajs/medusa/docs/content/advanced/backend/events/events-architecture.md

 // example
 eventBusService.emit("product.created", { id: "prod_id" }, { attempts: 2 })
 ```
-In the example above, the `EventBusService` emits event `product.created`, that contains the id of a product.
-Additionally, the `options` argument is used to configure the number of times a job is run - default is one - which kicks in  in case a subscriber fails to process it - here pass `attemps: 2` which means it is retried once.
+In the example above, the `EventBusService` emits event `product.created`, containing the id of a product.
+Additionally, the `options` argument is used to configure the number of times a job is run - default is one - which kicks in, in case a subscriber fails.
+Here, it is retried once.
 More on that later.

 **Subscribe**
 ```ts